Live Incident On Board Ship

 They use to say, your safety your career.

-Remember you are your own last line of defence.
+Remember you are your own last line of defense.
 Safety first.

-You can share to reach your friends who might benefit from this live story.
+You can share to reach your friends who might benefit from this life story.

 Don’t end your career like the OS.
 You can start as OS and finish as Captain.